roverwing/RoverWingHardware/docs/features/motors.rst

 .. warning::

-   RoverWing provides 3.3V for the encoderс.
+   RoverWing provides 3.3V for the encoders.
 Some encoders require 5V or higher, so they won't work with RoverWing.
 Please check the specs of your encoders before starting your build!